by Orange County Shooting Stars, 2019-11-21T22:51:47.000-08:00November 21 2019, at 10:51 PM PST

 Although there are currently no official guidelines in place for youth sports leagues to follow upon reopening at this time, we suspect that there is a good chance that the league (and youth sports in general) will look a lot different once we are able to resume play.
 The growing consensus among the youth basketball community is that in order for leagues to reopen, things such as conducting practices and games with no fans, administering temperature checks for all players, coaches, and staff before all practices and games, requiring all coaches, staff, and parents to where masks/face coverings while in the gym and/or on the property of a practice or game location, limiting the number of players that can be on the court at once and/or having players practice physical distancing while in the gym, and carrying out enhanced sanitation procedures before, between, and after all practices and games may be required.
 Nothing has been set in stone yet, but we still wanted to give you all a heads up that these guidelines are being considered because at the end of the day our number one priority is the health and safety our players, their families, and the Orange County Shooting Stars community as a whole, which means that we will be following any and all guidelines that are in place once we are cleared to start the season and that we are already preparing for how we will follow, carry out, and enforce all of these guidelines.

 While all of this is very unfortunate and we hate to disappoint everyone who was looking forward to the season starting up, as previously mentioned, at this point in time our number one priority has to be the health and safety our players, their families, and the Orange County Shooting Stars community as a whole.
 Once we are able to return, we are committed to providing all of our players with a fun and safe environment to learn and enjoy the game of basketball as well as what we expect to be one of our best if not our best season yet.
 We appreciate all of you being understanding during this time and before we sign off, we want to say thank you to all of you who have reached out over the past few weeks.
 We have missed everyone very much during these times and it’s been nice to hear from so many of you and to hear that the players are still excited to play once the season is able to start.
 This probably goes without saying, but if they haven’t been doing so already, please make sure that your players are making use of this time to work on their games!
 We’ve had a few families send us videos of their players practicing at home, which have all been great to see.
 If you’re not sure what your player should be working on, please feel free to contact us as we would be happy to send over some drills for your player to do.
 Also, as a way to stay connected, we are planning to host a series of Zoom meetings in the coming weeks to give all of our players a chance to reconnect with some of their friends and former teammates that they haven’t seen or talked to in awhile.
-We will be sending out more information about this sometime this week.
+Please check your email for more information on how your players can participate in these meetings.